top of page

 I’ve never personally purchased from Lily & River, but I’ve seen firsthand all the fun that their toys bring kiddos— while babysitting for families, and watching my bestie’s toddler conquer his Pikler climber.
 It’s been such a joy to see these little ones develop the gross motor skills to master their play equipment with autonomy and confidence.
 That’s why I’ve included items like their Little Dome and Pikler Climber on my list of Curated Resources for Gifting Kids' Toys

 But transparency matters.
-As much as we all love the quality of their toys, it’s hard to ignore the lack of communication.
-Customers should be able to trust that brands are open and honest, especially when high-ticket purchases are involved.
+As much as we all love the quality of their toys, it’s hard to ignore the company's lack of communication.
+Customers should be able to trust that brands are open and honest, especially when such high-ticket purchases are involved.

 What We Still Don’t Know